Graciekan21/learnAPI/README.md

 Implementation:

-Endpoint: /contacts/
+Endpoint: //

 Methods:
-* POST - Used to create contact request
+* POST - Used to create notifications request
-* GET - Used to get a list of contact requests
+* GET - Used to get a list of notifications requests

-Endpoint: /contacts/<int:pk>/
+Endpoint: /notifications/<int:pk>/

 Methods:
-* GET - Get a single contact request
+* GET - Get a single notification request
-* PUT - Used to update a single contact request
+* PUT - Used to update a single notification request
-* DELETE - Used to delete a contact request
+* DELETE - Used to delete a notification  request

 User Story: